E. James Small

 Using the Camera

 First, use a tripod.
+Always.
 Tripods are not expensive.
-You don’t need a high end one.
+You don’t need a high end one but you should get the most solid one you can afford.
 You just need something to hold the camera perfectly still when taking the picture.
 Also, the floor you set up on can be detrimental.
 If you are on a wooden floor, your own movement during the shot can flex the floor just enough to impart movement through the tripod and to the camera.
 If the camera moves even a microscopic amount during the shot, it will result in a blurred image.
 If possible, set up on a concrete floor or stay absolutely still during the exposure.

 Second, use the camera’s self-timer so you can take the shot without touching the camera to prevent bumps which would ruin the often necessarily slow shutter speeds you’ll be using for time exposures.